Phileosopher/commonplace/mind-creativity.md

 We form new ideas in our mind with nearly the same neurological wiring as [building things in our physical space](creations.md).
 The only difference is that physical things usually take more time to make and are harder to destroy.

-## Abstraction
+## Creativity as an abstraction

-As soon as we have an idea, we form a new [value](values.md) in our minds for it.
-From that point, we treat that value as a separate existence from everything else, even when it's a vague abstraction against an [unknown](unknown.md) setting.
+The very essence of an idea in our minds represents a new [value](values.md) for us.
+From the point we recognize it, we treat that value as a separate existence from everything else, even when it's a vague abstraction against an [unknown](unknown.md) setting.

-We tend to create various [stories](stories.md) off that initial value, especially if we [believe](understanding-certainty.md) it can become [reality](reality.md).
-We'll attach [purposes](purpose.md) and [hopes](imagination.md) to it to solidify its "realness".
+We tend to create various [stories](stories.md) off that initial value, particularly if we [believe](understanding-certainty.md), even a little bit, that it can become [reality](reality.md).
+We'll attach [purposes](purpose.md) and [hopes](imagination.md) to it to solidify its "realness", and will act when the [decision](decisions.md) is worth the [risk](socialrisk.md).

-One fascinating aspect of this is that we can [send](people-conversation.md) an inaccurate copy of that value to others.
-To do this well is the art of [influence](power-influence.md), and the experience has specifically [religious](religion-answers.md) [patterns](symbols.md) incorporated into it.
-Often, others can [create](creations.md) *more* than the person who had the idea in the first place, which can be explained through that second person's completely unrelated [specializations](jobs-specialization.md) and [understanding](understanding.md).
+Along with this inward mental experience, we can also [send](people-conversation.md) an inaccurate copy of that value to others.
+To do this well is the art of [influence](power-influence.md), and the experience has specifically [religious](religion.md) [patterns](symbols.md) incorporated into it.
+Since that second person has completely unrelated [specializations](jobs-specialization.md) and [understanding](understanding.md), that person (or others beyond them) can often [create](creations.md) *more* than the person who had the idea in the first place.

-Even a [finished work](creations.md) is an incomplete idea.
-It's impossible to fully depict an abstracted form with the constraints of [reality](reality.md) around us, so we settle for "good enough".
-Of course, this reality means artist [culture](culture.md) is often tortured with [obsession](addiction.md) about gaining an unattainable perfection.
+While the idea may [feel](mind-feelings.md) complete in our mind, it never really is due to the limits of [how we can understand things](understanding.md).
+Converting the idea into a [finished work](creations.md) is even more imcomplete due to the constraints of [physics](reality.md).
+Therefore, it's impossible to fully depict or express an abstracted form, and we must settle for "good enough".

-Once a value is communicated, it spreads out as a small [trend](trends.md) proportional to its [influence](power-influence.md) in others' minds, with micro-trends spinning off it.
-Very often, big trends come from little trends that faded away long before the listener has processed that big idea later.
+However, once a value is communicated, in whatever form it takes, it spreads out as a small [trend](trends.md) proportional to its [influence](power-influence.md) in others' minds to re-share it, with micro-trends spinning off it in proportion to how much people dwell on the idea.

-## Why
+## Why we create

 Often, in this world, people create to gain [power](power.md) (often for money), but creations come from *many* motivations that are all [purposed](purpose.md) to add [value](values-quality.md):